ryanfitton/ansible-playbooks-home-servers/README.md

 * SSH Key files, some secret variables and template files are encrypted with Ansible vault.
 Ensure you have the correct password stored in `vault/vault.pass` to decrypt these variables.

-* You will need to decrypt the Ansible management user SSH private key, ensure your password to decrypt is specified in `vault/vault.pass` as this will always be used throughout the Playbooks: `ansible-vault decrypt --vault-password-file "vault/vault.pass" "ssh_keys/ansible/id_rsa"`
+* You will need to decrypt the Ansible management user SSH private key, ensure your password to decrypt is specified in `vault/vault.pass` as this will always be used throughout the Playbooks: `ansible-vault decrypt "ssh_keys/ansible/id_rsa"`